 About This Species

-Adults have been found on cultivated strawberries and raspberries, on wild species of rose, and wild Rubus species such as Himalayan blackberry, salmonberry, and thimbleberry.
+Adults have been found on cultivated Strawberries (Fragaria spp.) and Raspberries (Rubus spp.), on wild species of Rose (Rosa spp.), and wild berry species such as Himalayan blackberry (Rubus armeniacus), Salmonberry (Rubus spectabilis), and Thimbleberry (Rubus parviflorus).
 They feed on the fruit and leaves of host plants.

 Adult weevils emerge in April/May to mate.
 Weevil grubs feed and grow inside the buds of host plants, then emerge as adult weevils within a month.
-These weevils can have multiple generations per year, until temperatures start to drop in the fall.
+These weevils have one generation per year.
+Adult weevils can be found in host plants until temperatures start to drop in the fall.

 How to Identify